 There are wonderful museums covering everything from vintage cars (The Cotswold Motoring Museum) to the life of famous composers (like the Holst Museum in Cheltenham); important historical sites (such as Chedworth Roman Villa); and royal homes (the Prince of Wales’s Highgrove Estate is one key example).

 Or, if you’re a fan of outdoor pursuits, the ‘wolds’ (hills) have much to offer.
-Walk the great Cotswold Way (which stretches from Chipping Camden to Bath); climb Cleeve Hill for stunning views; or enjoy the rich grasslands of the Leckhampton Loop.
+Walk the great Cotswold Way (which stretches from Chipping Camden to Bath - Camino Adventures has a great hiking guide here); climb Cleeve Hill for stunning views; or enjoy the rich grasslands of the Leckhampton Loop.
 Dress up in your finery for a day out at the Cheltenham races, or enjoy the wild woodlands of Westonbirt Arboretum and the cultivated rose-gardens of Hidcote (one of the most famous Arts and Crafts gardens in Britain, created by renowned horticulturalist Major Lawrence Johnston).

 But it doesn’t need to be a jampacked trip – the Cotswolds offer plenty of opportunities to relax.
 Take a gentle stroll around one of the region’s delightful, chocolate-box villages like Bourton-on-the-Water, Stow-on-the-Wold or Chipping Norton, before trying cheeses, locally-reared meat and seasonal fruit and veg at their weekly farmer’s markets (if you’re lucky, you might even find some local fish from Donnington and Bibury trout farms for sale).